the fino partners

 Tips for Refining Your COA:

-• Simplify: To keep the COA fair, delete any accounts that are no longer in use.
+• Simplify: To keep the COA fair, delete any accounts which are no longer in use.

 • Expand: As your business practices expand or evolve, add new accounts.

-• Reorganize: Reassign account numbers or restructure categories if the existing setup no longer serves your needs.
+• Reorganise: Reassign account numbers or restructure categories if the existing setup no longer serves your needs.

 Strict adherence to financial reporting requirements and tax laws is made easier by a well-structured COA.
 It additionally promotes uniformity in the reporting and tracking of financial transactions.
 This is particularly relevant if several people work on your accounting procedures.